Since the precious metals bubble began almost 10 years ago, the

 There are countless examples of "experts" getting the gold trade

-wrong as our firm has highlighted numerous times throughout the
+wrong as we have highlighted numerous times throughout the years;

 All the gold bugs (NYSEARCA:NUGT) who have been touting gold for